Mitt33/bds-library/README.md

 BPC-BDS 3.
 PROJECT
 # bds-library
+Goal of this project is creating database apllication with GUI using javafx.
+The purpose of this application is a database system of the library for storing records about books and performing operations with them.

 ## To build&run the project
 Enter the following command in the `project root directory` to build the project.